istio/tools/perf/benchmark/README.md

   --duration DURATION   duration in seconds of the extract --load_gen_type LOAD_GEN_TYPE
-                        traffic load generator type, can be either Fortio or Nighthawk --size SIZE           size of the payload
+                        traffic load generator type, can be either Fortio or Nighthawk --jitter JITTER       to enable or disable jitter for load generator --size SIZE           size of the payload
   --mesh MESH           istio or linkerd --telemetry_mode TELEMETRY_MODE